-Disclosure to the Recipient of Services or Recipient of Services Representative
+Disclosure to the Recipient of Services or Recipient of Services' Representative

-The case record is not available for examination by the applicant or recipient or his authorized representative.
+The case record is not available for examination by the applicant or recipient or his/her authorized representative.
 The department reserved the right to withhold any information which pertains to medical and medical social facts or severe social problems such as illegitimacy, incest, neglect and abuse of children or adults, marital discord, and other serious conditions and changes.
-The County Supervisor will release certain information to a client or his authorized representative as follows:
+The County Supervisor or District Manager will release certain information to a client or his/her authorized representative upon written request as follows:

 - 1. In connection with a request for a hearing, state or local. - 2.
 Information as to receipt of an amount of child support or assistance received by a recipient when requested by a person filing a Federal or State income tax return and when authorized in writing by the recipient.
 Federal regulations specifically prohibit the release of information to the Internal Revenue Service except on signed authorization of the recipient. - 3.
-Information supplied by the client or obtained by the worker that the client needs in order to be able to qualify for a benefit which he has requested.
+Information supplied by the client or obtained by the worker that the client needs in order to be able to qualify for a benefit which he/she has requested.
 This excludes medical reports, as the examining physician must release this information to his patient.
-It includes proof of age, documents relating to real and personal properly, and other factual material that will assist a client in obtaining a service or benefit. - 4.
+It includes proof of age, documents relating to real and personal property, and other factual material that will assist a client in obtaining a service or benefit.
+This also includes providing a copy of a child's birth certificate to either the custodial parent or parent responsible for support, if the parent responsible for support is also the child's legal father or mother. - 4.
 Client's statement of income and resources and other forms which the client has signed which are contained in assistance, service, food assistance or child support case records. - 5.
-Budgets worked to determine eligibility for programs for which the Department is responsible. - 6.
-Any case information, other than medical, medical social, or information concerning severe social problems as described above when the client presents a written request which specifies the material desired and the purpose for which the material will be used.
+Budgets worked to determine eligibility for programs for which the Department is responsible.

+6. Any case information, other than medical, medical social, or information concerning severe social problems as described above when the client presents a written request which specifies the material desired and the purpose for which the material will be used.